gitnyasha/paynow-ruby-sdk/README.md

 response = paynow.send(payment)
 ```

-The response from Paynow will be have some useful information like whether the request was successful or not.
+The response from Paynow will have some useful information like whether the request was successful or not.
 If it was, for example, it contains the url to redirect the user so they can make the payment.

 If request was successful, you should consider saving the poll url sent from Paynow in the database